The expandable hard disk device for Atari ST/MegaST/STE/MegaSTE

 Why do I need a USB-C cable?

-Can I use the ACSI2STM with SidecarTridge Multi-device?
+Can I use the ACSI2STM Compact with SidecarTridge Multi-device?

-My Atari STE suffer from the Bad-DMA issue.
-Can I use the ACSI2STM?
+My Atari STE suffers from the Bad-DMA issue.
+Can I use the ACSI2STM Compact?

-Can I upgrade the firmware of the ACSI2STM from the Atari itself?
+Can I upgrade the firmware of the ACSI2STM Compact from the Atari itself?

-What is the difference between the GEMDRIVE in the ACSI2STM and the SidecarTridge Multi-device?
+What is the difference between the GEMDRIVE in the ACSI2STM Compact and the SidecarTridge Multi-device?

-Both drink from the sources of the Hatari emulator.
-The GEMDRIVE in the ACSI2STM uses the specific messaging system of the ACSI device to communicate with the Atari, but in the SidecarTridge Multi-device, the GEMDRIVE uses the messaging system implemented over the cartridge port.
+Both implementations are inspired by the Hatari emulator.
+The GEMDRIVE in the ACSI2STM Compact uses the specific messaging system of the ACSI device to communicate with the Atari, but in the SidecarTridge Multi-device, the GEMDRIVE uses the messaging system implemented over the cartridge port.
 Both try to bypass the limitations of the Atari ST operating system to access small disk drives.

 More information